Hi! I’m Chef Jessica Catalano.

 I have always focused on educating others about the history of food, the lineage and pairings of cannabis strains, their medicinal properties, and the flavor profiles of both food and cannabis combined.
 Additionally, for the past 15 years, I have been committed to teaching not only traditional cannabis cuisine but also the preparation of raw cannabis dishes.

 My culinary creations are centered around health-conscious choices, featuring wild game, carnivorous, animal-based, and ancestral foods, yet they preserve the essence and cultural significance of traditional recipes.
 The classic cannabis recipes will remain archived for those occasional indulgence days.
-However, it’s important to note that traditional isn’t negative when enjoyed in moderation.
+However, it’s important to note that traditional isn’t bad when enjoyed in moderation.

 Carnivore Diet, Carnivore Recipes